Nancy Okail

-Nancy Okail is an Egyptian activist and a scholar with a focus in democracy and power relations of foreign aid.
+Nancy Okail is an Egyptian activist and a scholar with a focus on security, human rights, democracy and power relations of foreign aid.
 In 2013, Okail was sentenced in absentia to five years in prison in the controversial Egyptian court case against local and foreign non-governmental organization (NGOs).

 She speaks publicly about Middle East politics and civil society and has spoken at Princeton University, Stanford University, Johns Hopkins University, Tufts University, and Georgetown University.
 Her interviews and articles were featured in international journals and media outlets such as CNN, the Atlantic, Huffington Post, Al monitor, NPR, Cairo Review and the Washington Post.

 Overview

 Okail’s story, as Defendant No. 34 in the controversial Egyptian court case against Local and Foreigner NGOs, was featured in several international media outlets (the New York Times, the Washington Post, and the Global Post).
 Okail is particularly well known for her act of resistance against the Egyptian government: reading George Orwell whilst awaiting trial in a cage in an Egyptian courtroom.
 After awaiting and standing trial in this court cage for six months, she was finally sentenced to five years in prison on June 4, 2013, in absentia while she was in the US.
 She is currently unable to return to Egypt where her family, including her four-year-old twin son and daughter, live.

 Okail is the former Executive Director of the Tahrir Institute for Middle East Policy (TIMEP) in Washington DC.
 Prior to heading TIMEP, she was director of Freedom House’s Egypt program.
 She has more than 13 years’ experience in promoting democracy and development in the Middle East/North Africa region and is a visiting scholar at the School of Advanced International Studies at Johns Hopkins University.

 Previously, Okail worked with the Egyptian government as a senior evaluation officer of foreign aid and has managed programs for Egyptian pro-democracy organizations that challenged the Mubarak regime.
 In the summer of 2005 she came to the US to complete a fellowship at Stanford University's Center for Developing Democracy and Rule of Law.
 She later moved to the UK for her doctoral studies at the Institute of Development Studies at the University of Sussex when she was awarded the British Chevening scholarship.

 In 2011, Okail returned to Egypt to participate in the struggle for democratic transition after the January 25th Revolution.
 Shortly after her arrival she was subject to harassment by state security until she was prosecuted in the NGO trial.
 Her professors and colleagues at Stanford University and University of Sussex strongly supported Okail's innocence and were against the injustice of the Egyptian government.
 They showed their support by writing extensively to advocate for her from abroad.
 Her supporters included Stanford University, Lawrence Haddad, and Naysan Adlparvar of the Institute of Development Studies.